lawand/gngt/readme.txt

 Distributing a custom build requires renaming the application (so that it can be installed alongside with GNGT), and (as it is with all Symbian applications) specifying a UID.

+GNGT for Symbian was tested Qt SDK 1.1.1 and with Qt 4.6.3 for Symbian^1 and using the Nokia smart installer on S60v3 FP1, S60v3 FP2, Symbian^1, Symbian^3.

 Legal Notes